thijsrijkers/solune/README.md

 - Supervisors and workers run as independent OS processes.
 - Supervisors do not block the main program, allowing concurrent management of multiple shards.

+### 3. Monitor Overview

+The **Monitor** process runs independently to continuously oversee the resource usage and health of all active worker processes.
+It periodically scans running workers, checking their CPU and memory consumption against predefined thresholds.
+If a worker exceeds these limits, the monitor logs warnings to help detect potential performance issues or memory leaks early.

+To ensure only one instance of the monitor runs at a time, the main program terminates any existing monitor processes before launching a new one.
+This avoids duplicate monitoring and conserves system resources.
+The monitor runs as a separate OS process and can be restarted independently, ensuring continuous and consistent oversight across all shards.

 ## Testing:

 ### 1. Unit Testing